SoftwareGuy/NodeListServer/README.md

 ### API Endpoints

-**Endpoint `/`**
+**Endpoint `/` and other endpoints not defined**
-- This endpoint does nothing but returns a error to try to deter people probing your installation of NodeListServer.
+- These endpoint do nothing but return a error to try to deter people probing your installation of NodeListServer.

 **Endpoint `/add`**
-- Method: POST
+- **Method:** POST
-- Required POST elements: serverUuid (Server's UUID), serverName (Server's Name), serverPort (Server's Listening Port)
+- **Required POST elements:** serverUuid (Server's UUID), serverName (Server's Name), serverPort (Server's Listening Port)
 - This is the endpoint that you use to add servers to the NodeListServer Cache.

 **Endpoint `/list`**
-- Method: GET
+- **Method:** GET
 - This is the endpoint you use to get a server list.
-Note that we return a server list that doesn't have all the cache array fields like the Server UUID.
+Note that we return a server list that doesn't have all the cache fields like the Server UUID.
 The reason behind that is if we did, someone could take the UUID and pass it to the `remove` Endpoint.
 And we don't want that, do we?

 **Endpoint `/remove`**
-- Method: POST
+- **Method:** POST
-- Required POST elements: serverUuid (Server's UUID)
+- **Required POST elements:** serverUuid (Server's UUID)
 - This is the endpoint you use to remove a server from the NodeListServer Cache.
 You need to supply the server UUID for it to be removed.

 ### API Communication Examples